JOHN: We are so blessed to be together again tonight, and we have about an hour – and hour and a few minutes to share together.

-QUESTIONER: Hi, my name is Peggy, and I’ll try and make this as short as possible.
-I was looking for this one Scripture, and it's either a certain Scripture or some scriptural support to say a wife who takes herself from under the authority of her husband, and I remember reading that is that she opens herself up more to satanic attack or to be more deceived or something like that.
+PEGGY: Hi.
+My name’s Peggy.
+And I’ll try to make this as short as possible.
+I was looking for this one Scripture, and it's either a certain Scripture or some scriptural support to say a wife who takes herself from under the authority of her husband.
+And I remember reading that – is it she opens herself up more to satanic attack, or to be more deceived or something like that.
 Do you know what I'm talking about?

-JOHN: And it says that, "Those who are...who so call their husband Lord are daughters of Sarah."
+JOHN: Hmm.
+Hmm?
+Bill Gothard 5:8.
+Is that what it is?
+I think the only passage that comes to mind is 1 Peter chapter 3, where it talks about Sarah calling Abraham lord, and it says that those who so call their husbands lord are daughters of Sarah.
 And there’s an affirmation there of the fact of submission.
 Ephesians chapter 5.
-I'm trying to think if there is passage that specifically says, "When a woman takes herself out from under the control of her husband, she exposes herself to special satanic attack."
+I'm trying to think if there is a passage that specifically says when a woman takes herself out from under the control of her husband she exposes herself to special satanic attack.
 Bill, you got a word on that?

-JOHN: Okay, well, the whole of 1 Corinthians, but we might look at that, 1 Corinthians 7:5.
-"Defraud ye not one another, except to be with consent for a time that you may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency.”
-Well, that...that would be a shade on that.
-What that means is that if you withhold the physical relationship with your...from your husband or with...or if you...the husband withholds the physical relationship from the wife, that's called incontinency or a lack of coming together.
-You will expose one another to Satanic temptation, 1 Corinthians 7:5.
-That's the only verse I can think that relates to that, and that's why it's so very important for couples to have a fulfilling sexual relationship; because, otherwise, there is the exposure to temptation.
+JOHN: Okay.
+Well, the whole of 1 Corinthians, but we might look at that, 1 Corinthians 7:5, “Defraud ye not one another except to be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency.”
+Well, that would be a shade on that.
+What that means is that if you withhold the physical relationship with your – from your husband, or if a husband withholds the physical relationship from the wife, that's called incontinency, or a lack of coming together; you will expose one another to satanic temptation, 1 Corinthians 7:5.
+That's the only verse I can think that relates to that.
+And that's why it's so very important for couples to have a fulfilling sexual relationship, because otherwise, there is the exposure to temptation.

-QUESTIONER: Um-hum.
-Well, also, I was thinking of a couple of Scriptures that might give you a better ideas.
-The one, I think it's in Timothy...
+PEGGY: Mm-hmm.
+Well, also, I was thinking of a couple of Scriptures that might give you better ideas.
+The one I think is in Timothy.

-JOHN: Yeah, 1 Timothy, he talks about a--
+JOHN: Yeah, 1 Timothy talks about a –

-JOHN: Yeah, it says that the younger woman--
+JOHN: Yeah, it says if a younger woman –

-QUESTIONER: To marry again, they suggested they marry again, because all of a sudden they fall into these...all these temptations and stuff.
+PEGGY: To marry again.
+They suggested they marry again because all of a sudden they fall into these – all of these temptations.

-JOHN: And fulfill the life.
-If a...a younger widow is always called upon to remarry, and the older widows are not, they can be serving the church; but a younger widow, he says, “I charge them to remarry lest they grow wonton in Christ.”
+JOHN: Well, they'll grow wanton.
+Yeah, they'll grow wanton and fulfill – if a – a younger widow is always called upon to remarry, and the older widows are not.
+They can be serving the church.
+But a younger widow, he says, “I charge them to remarry lest they grow wanton in Christ.”

-QUESTIONER: But I guess the main point I'm trying to get to is that when a wife is no longer, like she says it takes...she doesn't want to be under the authority.
-She, you know, she leaves, whatever.
-Is it a feeling normal that she...a normal feeling for her to be kind of like she feels uncovered or something, because--
+PEGGY: But I guess the main point I'm trying to get to is that when a wife is no longer – like she says she takes – she doesn't want to be under the authority; she leaves or whatever, is it a feeling normal that – a normal feeling for her to be kind of like she feel uncovered or something –

 JOHN: Oh, yeah.

-QUESTIONER: And then the Scripture where it says, “Let not the wife depart from her husband, but ________
+PEGGY: – because like the widow, where she'll go out and be wanton.
+And then the Scripture where it says, “Let not the wife depart from her husband, but –“